tpascarella/sr50/docs/fi-stages/stage-7.md

 ### - “I couldn’t spend it even if I tried”

-By Stage Seven, you need to plan beyond your own lifespan.
-You’ll need to set up an estate, a will, and a [Legacy Binder](../docs/lifestyle/legacy-binder.md).
+By Stage 7, you need to plan beyond your own lifespan.
+You’ll need to set up an estate, a will, and a [Legacy Binder](/lifestyle/legacy-binder.md).
 You’re going to have far more money than you could ever possibly spend or ever know what to do with, make sure it's put to good use.

-I genuinely pity people who win the lottery.
-Almost always they aren’t prepared to handle the responsibility that comes along with that, and if you aren't careful your bad habits can easily get out of hand.

 :::tip

-Personal finance is personal responsibility, become someone who can handle that responsibility.
+Personal finance is personal responsibility, become someone capable of handling that responsibility.

 :::